-In addition to my dissertation topic, my scholarly interests include the international history of the Cold War, Sino-American policy, American perceptions of Asia and Asian people, and the relationship between ideas and institutions.
+In addition to my manuscript topic, my scholarly interests include the international history of the Cold War, Sino-American policy, American perceptions of Asia and Asian people, and the relationship between ideas and institutions.

 Any inquiries about my research or intellectual interests should be sent to email@example.com.